 CEPT supports the modification of Resolution 76 (Rev.WRC-15) to introduce the concept of “consultation process/meetings”.

-CEPT supports that only those non-GSO systems for which appropriate Notification information under No. 11.2 and for which submission of the information referred to in resolves 2, 3, as applicable, of Resolution 35 (WRC-19) have been submitted should be considered to evaluate the aggregate epfd levels.
+CEPT supports that only the deployed satellites of those non-GSO systems should be considered to evaluate the aggregate epfd levels.

-CEPT supports that only those GSO networks for which appropriate Notification information under No. 11.2 and for which submission of the information referred to in No. 11.44B has been submitted should be considered in the evaluation of the aggregate epfd levels.
-The notifying administration and operating entities of those GSO networks can participate in the consultation meetings and make comments with respect to the results of the computations.

-CEPT supports that a mechanism should be established to ensure that all administrations are given full visibility of the process.
+CEPT supports that that all administrations are given full visibility of the process.

-CEPT supports that the ITU-R should develop Terms of Reference to regulate the first consultation meeting.

 CEPT supports that the technical work, such as the methodology to be used to evaluate aggregate epfd limit compliance, as well as the methodology to adapt the operation of all non-GSO FSS systems operating co-frequency in frequency bands covered in Tables 1A to Table 1D that are taken into account to evaluate the aggregate epfd levels, should be developed by the ITU-R as a matter of urgency.

 CEPT supports that any amendment to the relevant non-GSO FSS systems mentioned above shall not affect the regulatory status of the affected non-GSO systems, including following any modifications to their published characteristics.